 University Targu Mures Medical Campus Hamburg, University of Medicine, Pharmacy, Sciences and Technology of Targu Mures, UMCH teaching hospitals all over Germany

-The UMFST of Targu Mures and all its study programs are accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).
+The UMFST of Targu Mures is accredited by the Romanian Agency for Quality Assurance in Higher Education (ARACIS).

-Wide choice of courses from the 1st academic year, e.g. neurosurgery, pain therapy, allergology, geriatrics, and many others.
+A wide choice of courses from the first academic year onwards like neurosurgery, pain therapy, allergology, geriatrics, and many others.